Faculty and Staff

 Melissa began dance training at age 11 at The American Academy of Dance in Paris under Meredith Hudson and at Le Centre de Jazz Rick Odums in Paris, France.
 She received a Bachelor of Fine Arts in Modern Dance from Belhaven University, where she trained in Vaganova, Limon, Horton, and Graham techniques.
 She received additional training in New York City from The Jose Limon Dance Foundation as part of their Professional Studies Program.

 While in New York, she performed with the Isadora Duncan Dance Foundation as an apprentice company member, Live Arts by Nancy L'Heritier, Community Dance Project NYC, and was a company member for three years with The Physical Plant under Karesia Batan.

 She was a teaching artist for The House of the Roses, a volunteer dance company providing after-school movement classes to children living in homeless shelters in New York City.

 Since returning to Chattanooga she has performed her own choreography and set work for Abandoned Arts 2019, The Female Future 2019, The Road 2019 and 2020, and created a dance on film commissioned by First Things First in 2021.
 She has presented original work at The Hunter Museum of American Art in October 2020 as part of a special exhibit celebrating 100 years of women's suffrage called “The F Word,” and again in August 2021 as part of the special exhibit celebrating the intersection of dance, fashion, and photography called "Passion, Power, Pose.'

-This is Melissa's second season with Chattanooga Dance Theatre.
+This is Melissa's third season with Chattanooga Dance Theatre.
 She loves working with such talented and hard working students everyday!

 Dance Instructor, Choreographer